Working with Kingdom impact: Bringing God’s Presence Into Your Workplace

 The Gift of Work

-Having work, or the ability to work, is a blessing.
-It’s an opportunity to bring God’s love into every interaction.
+Having work, or even the ability to work, is a blessing.
+It provides an opportunity to bring God’s love into everyday interactions.

-If you don’t enjoy your job, you’re always free to look for new opportunities, upskill, or move on.
-But while you’re there:
+If you do not enjoy your job, you are always free to seek new opportunities, develop new skills, or explore different paths.

 And if you run your own business?